mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 ### Kommander charts bundle

 The charts bundle is a gzipped Tar archive containing Helm charts, which are required during Kommander installation.
-Create the charts bundle with the Kommander CLI or downloaded along with the Kommander CLI.
+Create the charts bundle with the DKP CLI or downloaded along with the DKP CLI.
 Execute this command to create the charts bundle:

    ```bash